devayansarkar/flutter-bloc-authentication-navigation/README.md

 - annotate with `json_annotations` as shown in this [example](https://github.com/dart-lang/json_serializable/tree/master/example)
 - Run `flutter pub run build_runner build`.
 The generated files will be placed in the same folder as the original model.
 - DO NOT EDIT the `*.g.dart` files manually.
 Any subsequent build will replace the manually edited files.
+ > You might see some errors but it can be ignored.
 # Application content
 > Default language, `en` is already added.